 So, bearing in mind that I’m an unusually time-rich customer, and it is entirely possible that Marvel isn’t actually expecting anyone to purchase — at US$4 each — every single Civil War II tie-in, it still seems kind of lazy that their big 2016 let’s-cash-in-on-Captain America: Civil War event is… kind of lazy.

-I will, of course, keep reading the series to the bitter end – at least a couple of months away yet – because it remains an excellent way to pass drunken tropical nights.
+I will, of course, keep reading the series to the bitter end – only a few weeks away now – because it remains an excellent way to pass drunken tropical nights.
 Though the awesomeness of Rajinikanth movies may ultimately squeeze the ridiculousness of Marvel comics out of my life.
 And if it does, I might actually just forget to find out how the superheroes ultimately get reconciled and the whole thing amounts to absolutely no long-term effect because, hey, it was all secret Skrulls who were responsible, anyway.

 Seriously Marvel, if you’re reading, I swear to god if you explain away Captain America: Civil War so glibly, I will stop watching Daredevil, Jessica Jones, Agents of S.H.I.E.L.D. and probably even Luke Cage.
 And I’d threaten Agent Carter but we both know I couldn’t stay away and then you cancelled her anyway.
 And I won’t see your new movie on the opening day.
 And at some point I will have a proper think about how much of your media I’m consuming and whether or not that’s a healthy thing.